Sagar-08-commits/Terms-Demystifier/readme.md

 ## 3. Setup and Running the Code

-To run this project, you must first set up and run the backend API4, followed by the frontend and extension.
+To run this project, you must first set up and run the backend API, followed by the frontend and extension.

 ### A. Backend API (`/Dashboard/backend`)